osefatul/react-weather-travel-Advisor/README.md

 CssBaseline - will provide a lot of default material ui css styles

-AppBar - simply a navigation bar
+`AppBar` - simply a navigation bar
-Toolbar- the blue line in the navigation bar.
+`Toolbar`- the blue line in the navigation bar.
-Typography - a line of text
+`Typography` - a line of text
-Box - is simply a div
+`Box` - is simply a div
+`InputBase` - is just an input